SJ23 Tech Tip D04, (Updated 2008-12-05) Frank May, Bob Schimmel | |

 much so, that I thought it was close to

 bending.
-4" of sideways movement on a 14" arm is far too much leverage for my
+4" of sideways movement on a 14" pivot arm is far too much for my

 liking.
-A couple of times I was tempted to tie a line around the outboard to
+Both times I was tempted to tie a line around the outboard to

 steady it, but judged the risk of falling overboard too great, along with